codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 This is a tutorial about building a basic app for displaying popular movies currently in theaters using the unauthenticated [RottenTomatoes](http://www.rottentomatoes.com/) API.
+Checkout out [this slide deck](http://slides.com/rogerhu/deck/#/) for a basic walkthrough.

 ## App